calebfroese/bloodrush-ng-legacy/IDEAS.md

 * Max traininable stats (e.g. an extra X%)

 # Games
-* * Game 'ticks' every second
-* * Each tick a player has a coordinate (x, y)
-* * Front-end-wise, movement is smoothed between coordinates each tick
 * * (LATER ON) Medics take injured/dead off field, new players run onto field to replace them

 # Players